Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Background

 \subsection{Layer-Wise Relevance Propagation}

 Let $f:\mathbb{R}^d\rightarrow [0,1]$ be a single-class image classifier, where $f(x,w)$ is the probability that an image $x\in\mathbb{R}^d$ belongs to the class of interest and $w$ is the set of learnable weights.
 Without loss of generality, this concept can be extended to multi-class classifiers or to non probabilistic outputs.
 The idea of pixel-wise decomposition of a given image $x$ is to understand how its pixels contribute to the prediction $f(x,w)$.
 In particular, LRP associates with each pixel $p$ a relevance score $R(x_p,w)$, which is positive when the pixel contributes positively to the classification, negative when it contributes negatively to the classification and zero when it has no impact on the classification.
 All the relevance scores for a given image $x$ can be stored in a heatmap $R(x,w)=\{R(x_p,w)\}_p$, whose values quantitatively explain not only whether pixels contribute to the decision, but also by which extent.
-By leveraging suitable propagation rules, one can ensure that relevance heatmap catch saliency features.
-For this purpose, the heatmap should be \emph{conservative} , i.e. the sum of the assigned relevances should correspond to the total relevance detected by the model
+One can leverage suitable propagation rules to ensure that the network output is fully redistributed through the network, namely that the relevance heatmap catches all the saliency features from the inputs \cite{samek2016evaluating}.
+For this purpose, the heatmap should be \emph{conservative}, i.e. the sum of the assigned relevances should correspond to the total relevance detected by the model: $f(x,w)=\sum_p R(x_p,w).$ In the multi-label setting $R(x,w)$ is the heatmap associated to the classification label.
+Although the conservative property is not required to define a relevance heatmap, it has been empirically observed that conservative rules better support classification \cite{samek2016evaluating, montavon2017explaining}.
 Several propagation rules satisfy the conservative property, each of them leading to different relevance measures.
-A practical example of propagation rule is the \emph{Epsilon rule} ($\epsilon$-LRP) \citep{montavon2019layer}.
-Let $a_j$ be a neuron activation computed at the $j$-th layer during the forward pass.
-Let $w_{jk}$ be the weight connecting $a_j$ to a subsequent neuron $a_k$, $w_{0k}$ be the bias weight and $a_0=1$.
-At each step of backpropagation LRP computes the relevance score $R_j$ of the $j$-th activation $a_j$, by backpropagating the relevance scores of all neurons in the subsequent layer.
-The resulting $\epsilon$-LRP score for a chosen $\epsilon>0$ amounts to
+In Sec. \ref{sec:lrp_rules} of the supplementary material we report three practical propagation rules: the Epsilon rule, the Gamma rule and the Alpha-Beta rule. \cite{bach2015pixel} also presented LRP using a functional approach, i.e. independently of the network’s topology.
+Then, \cite{montavon2017explaining} used \emph{deep Taylor decomposition} to express any rule-based approach under the functional setting.
+Their method builds on the standard first-order Taylor expansion of a non-linear classifier at a chosen \emph{root point} $x^*$, such that $f(x^*)=0$,